Fact Sheet 2015

 For a PDF version of this fact sheet, click here.

-The United States guest worker visa programs for specialty occupations are a flashpoint in the immigration debate.
-Chief among the controversial visa programs are the H-1B and L-1.
-The controversy is not surprising considering that in just fiscal year (FY) 2012, an estimated 420,000 guest workers received work authorization through the H-1B and L-1 visas as well as the Optional Practical Training (OPT) program.
+The United States guest worker visa programs for skilled workers are a flashpoint in the immigration debate.
+Chief among the controversial skilled visa programs are the H-1B and L-1.
+The controversy is not surprising considering that nearly 400,000 guest workers receive work authorization through the H-1B and L-1 visas every year.

 What are Guest Worker Visas?

 Guest worker visas, including the H-1B and L-1, allow citizens of foreign countries to temporarily work in the U.S. OPT, while not a visa, grants temporary work authorization for foreign citizens who attend or graduated from a U.S. university.

 - An H-1B visa is a non-immigrant visa for a guest worker who will be employed temporarily in a specialty occupation or field.
 The visa is held by the employer, not the worker.

 - A “non-immigrant” is a person who enters the U.S. for a temporary stay.

 - “Specialty occupations” are defined by the U.S. Citizenship and Immigration Services (USCIS) as occupations which require the “theoretical and practical application of a body of specialized knowledge along with at least a bachelor’s degree or its equivalent.”